 When we create an atmosphere of value and trust, Rogers believed that everybody could work out ways to improve their situation and then move towards fulfilling potential.
 He called this humankinds' Actualising Tendency.
-Most of us live such busy lives though that we rarely have an opportunity to sit and think about where we are in life and where we would like to be going.
+Most of us live such busy lives though that we rarely have an opportunity to sit and think about where we are in life and where we would like to be going., counselling gives you the opportunity to do just that.

 Every person is unique, you will have your own individual aims and I do not feel that these should be restricted to solutions from any particular type of counselling, but rather should evolve during the sessions.